Hammerson’s (HMSO) “Add” Rating Reiterated at Peel Hunt

-Peel Hunt reaffirmed their add rating on shares of Hammerson (LON:HMSO) in a report published on Tuesday, ThisIsMoney.Co.Uk reports.
+Hammerson (LON:HMSO)‘s stock had its “add” rating reissued by stock analysts at Peel Hunt in a note issued to investors on Tuesday, ThisIsMoney.Co.Uk reports.

-Other equities research analysts have also issued reports about the stock.
-UBS Group reiterated a neutral rating on shares of Hammerson in a research note on Tuesday, July 30th.
-Goldman Sachs Group reiterated a neutral rating on shares of Hammerson in a research note on Thursday, August 8th.
-Morgan Stanley cut their price target on shares of Hammerson from GBX 280 ($3.66) to GBX 230 ($3.01) and set an equal weight rating on the stock in a research note on Monday, September 2nd.
-Deutsche Bank restated a buy rating on shares of Hammerson in a research note on Tuesday, July 30th.
-Finally, JPMorgan Chase & Co. restated a neutral rating on shares of Hammerson in a research note on Tuesday, July 23rd.
-Four equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have issued a buy rating to the stock.
-Hammerson has a consensus rating of Hold and a consensus price target of GBX 331.75 ($4.33).
+A number of other brokerages have also weighed in on HMSO.
+JPMorgan Chase & Co. reaffirmed a “neutral” rating on shares of Hammerson in a research report on Tuesday, July 23rd.
+UBS Group reaffirmed a “neutral” rating on shares of Hammerson in a research report on Tuesday, July 30th.
+Goldman Sachs Group reaffirmed a “neutral” rating on shares of Hammerson in a research report on Thursday, August 8th.
+Royal Bank of Canada lowered Hammerson to a “sector performer” rating and set a GBX 290 ($3.79) target price for the company. in a research report on Wednesday, October 16th.
+Finally, Liberum Capital reaffirmed a “hold” rating on shares of Hammerson in a research report on Wednesday, August 21st.
+Four analysts have rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the company.
+The company currently has a consensus rating of “Hold” and an average price target of GBX 331.75 ($4.33).

 We are an owner, manager and developer of retail destinations in Europe.
 Our portfolio includes investments in 22 prime shopping centres in the UK, Ireland and France, 15 convenient retail parks in the UK and 20 premium outlets across Europe.